-The Certificate in Trauma Response Services program is open to a variety of current graduate students in qualifying degree programs and post-graduate professionals in qualifying professions.
+TRI courses and the Post-Graduate Certificate in Trauma Response Services program are open to a variety of current graduate students in qualifying degree programs and post-graduate professionals in qualifying professions.
 Qualifying graduate degree programs and professions include mental health, education, health sciences, and ministry.
-All Certificate in Trauma Response Services applicants must submit their application fees along with their application materials.
-Current George Fox University Graduate Students may take eligible TRMA classes without enrolling in the certificate if they are in good standing within their degree program.
-Admission requirements are as follows: